-DISTRIBUTION OF PUBLISHED MATERIALS OR DOCUMENTS
+DISTRIBUTION OF LITERATURE, PUBLISHED MATERIALS, OR OTHER DOCUMENTS (All Grade Levels) School Materials

-School Materials

-Publications prepared by and for the District may be posted or distributed, with the prior approval of the principal, sponsor, or teacher.
-Such items may include school posters, brochures, flyers, etc.
+Publications prepared by and for the school may be posted or distributed, with the prior approval of the principal, sponsor, or teacher.
+Such items may include school posters, newspapers, yearbooks, brochures, flyers, etc.